bmcorser/bade/docs/source/documentation.rst

 Blogtree
 ========

-The way that Bade tells where :ref:`Posts` appear chronologically is rather manual.
-A tree of directories with branches
+The way that Bade tells where posts appear chronologically is rather manual.
+It's the responsibility of the user to place the content of their pose in a tree of directories where the first level denotes year, the second month and the third day.
+It's covered in the :ref:`posts` section of the :ref:`tutorial`.

 .. _configuration: